Cruikshanks/mac-setup/vim.md

 " Set the default color to darkblue colo darkblue

+" Do not create any temporary files when editing set nobackup set nowritebackup set noswapfile

 " Configure Vim to always use spaces for tabs, and to use 2 not 4 " expandtab: Affects what happens when you press the <TAB> key.
 " If 'expandtab' is set, pressing the <TAB> key will always insert